godatadriven/godatadriven-blog/content/some-recommendations-in-neo4j.md

 ### Targeting entire groups
 Classifying each person individually is a lot of work.
 It can be problematic scaling such an approach.
 Can't we just target entire meetup groups that somehow resemble our graph database meetup group?
 Of course we can.
 We can use collaborative filtering to figure out which groups are most similar to ours.

-The absolute simplest (stupidest) thing you can do is just assume that groups that have the most members in common with our group are most simmilar and hence will also like graph databases (as a group).
+The absolute simplest (stupidest) thing you can do is just assume that groups that have the most members in common with our group are most similar and hence will also like graph databases (as a group).
 The issue with this is that it tends to favor larger groups over smaller ones (because they will have more members in common).
 Because of that, we will normalize the count of members in common to the target groups size.

     :::cypher
     match